 For a motorcyclist, it may take many hours of riding, thousands of miles covered, or advanced riding courses and track days before a rider can be properly proficient on a motorcycle.
 This of course depends on the rider.
 Proficiency and preparedness can have major implications on rider safety.

-About 25% of motorcycle crashes are single vehicle accidents, with two-thirds of those due to rider error.
-Most of these are riders in a low side crash or “laying down” their bike in a corner because of improper speed, under or over steering, and object fixation.
+About 25% of motorcycle crashes are single-vehicle accidents, with two-thirds of those due to rider error.
+Most of these are riders in a low-side crash or “laying down” their bike in a corner because of improper speed, under or over steering, and object fixation.

 Factors impacting motorcycle accidents and related injuries

-When considering that humans lose 90% of their vision at 20 degrees off their central vision to peripheral blindness, it’s no surprise that motorcycles are lost in a driver’s peripheral vision.
+When considering that humans lose 90% of their vision at 20 degrees off their central vision to peripheral blindness, it’s no surprise that motorcycles are lost in a passenger vehicle driver’s peripheral vision.
 Motorcycles have a much smaller and thinner profile than passenger vehicles and can easily blend into the surroundings.

-One of the first pieces of advice most riders receive when they start is to ride as if you are invisible and surrounded by blind people driving.
+Therefore, ride as if you are invisible and surrounded by blind people driving.
 “Invisibility Training for Motorcyclists” is a great video that talks about peripheral blindness and gives some suggestions that you can apply to minimize the probability of being involved in a crash.